 And remember, as with any code, once you write it, you have to maintain it.
 If Magento modifies its API, or the API sends a field with a datatype your code doesn't recognize, you may have to modify the script.
 If your users want slightly different information, you definitely will have to.

 From Magento to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Magento data in Power BI is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Magento to Redshift, Magento to BigQuery, Magento to Azure SQL Data Warehouse, Magento to PostgreSQL, Magento to Panoply, and Magento to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Magento to Redshift, Magento to BigQuery, Magento to Azure Synapse Analytics, Magento to PostgreSQL, Magento to Panoply, and Magento to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
-Products like Stitch were built to move data from Magento to Power BI automatically.
-With just a few clicks, Stitch starts extracting your Magento data via the API, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.
+Products like Stitch were built to move data automatically, making it easy to integrate Magento with Power BI.
+With just a few clicks, Stitch starts extracting your Magento data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Power BI.